Hosting & Planning

-Expenses for a run vary but $1,500-$2,500 is a good estimate for a 100-200 person race, depending on how you do things.
-Shirts will normally cost $6.50-7.50 each for short sleeve.
+Expenses for a run vary but $1500-$2500 is a good estimate, depending on how you do things and how many runners you have.
+Shirts will normally cost $7.50-9.50 each for short sleeve.
 This cost will be paid for by your entry fees.
-Chip timing is anywhere from $900-$2,000 depending on the number of participants you have.
+Chip timing is anywhere from $800-$1700 depending on the number of participants you have.
 Medals range from $2.50-$5.00 depending on how fancy you want to get.
 Food and water can be donated at no charge.
-Course certification is about $350.00 and event insurance is about the same.
-Depending on your city ordinances, you may have to buy a permit to host your race and close streets and those costs vary by location.
-Race bibs are from 15-35 cents each and other minor expenses may also be incurred.
+Course certification is about $300.00 and event insurance is about the same.
+Depending on your city ordinances you may have to buy a permit to host your race and close streets and those costs vary by location.
+Race bibs are from 20-45 cents each and other minor expenses may also be incurred.

 Course certification is the process of getting your route accurately measured.
 A USATF certified course will let runners know that you have an exact course.
 This will give your run a more official look and will draw more serious runners to your event.
 Course certification comes with a price tag!!
-It costs approximately $350.00 to have a 5K route certified and that is good for a 10 year period.
-My suggestion is this…host your first 5K and see how it goes, listen to the feedback you have from people and learn from your mistakes.
-If you decide you want to make the run an annual event without any changes to the course route, then next year, you can spend the money to get certified.
+It costs approximately $300.00 to have a route certified and that is good for a 10-year period.
+My suggestion is this…host your first 5K and sees how it goes, listen to the feedback you have from people and learn from your mistakes.
+If you decide you want to make the run an annual event without any changes to the course, then next year, you can spend the money to get certified.

 I would suggest doing an early registration deadline to be guaranteed a t-shirt.
-This date is normally 2-3 before race date.
-By this time you will have an idea of how many runners you will have registered.
+This date is normally 2-3 weeks before the race date.
+By this time, you will have an idea of how many runners you will have registered.
 I would suggest you order 1/3 more than what you have pre-registered.
-You will normally have 1/3 - 1/2 of your runners show up on race day to register.
+You will normally have 1/3 of your runners show up on race day to register.
 However, any runner that is not pre-registered is not guaranteed a t-shirt.
-Remember… an outstanding t-shirt design will bring you runners.
+Remember… an awesome t-shirt design will bring you runners.
 Get started on your artwork early and get it posted so people will know what they are getting!!

-How do I get money to pay for my expenses?
+How do I get money to pay for the expenses?